psypdt/ZIS_C-_Summer_Course_2019/README.md

 ## A little bit about codeboard.io
-- `Codeboard.io` is an online development tool used to write programs, we will be using it to write C++
+- [`Codeboard.io`](https://codeboard.io) is an online development tool used to write programs, we will be using it to write C++

-- `Codeboard.io` allows us to run code on a server, which is nice since you won't need to install anything on your machine.
+- [`Codeboard.io`](https://codeboard.io) allows us to run code on a server, which is nice since you won't need to install anything on your machine.

-- Because were running programs remotely (not on our own computer) we don't need to worry about things going wrong on our machine (though this will never be the case given the content that we will cover)
+- Because we are running programs remotely (not on our own computer) we don't need to worry about things going wrong and crashing on our machine (Severe crashes <b>will never be the case</b> given the content that we will cover).